TZer0/tzer0.github.io/discord.md

 * Make sure to tag adult content channels (and please call it adult content, not NSFW, as it frames certain occupations as not work) using the NSFW channel toggle in the settings for the given channel.
 * Do not assign pronoun roles etc. manually.
 Make a bot do that job.
 * Do not give bots permissions they shouldn't have.
 Dyno and MEE6 are notorious for asking for all the permissions, give them only the minimum they need and modify them as you see fit later.
-* When creating a new non-functional role (such as pingable game roles), make sure to clear perms.
+* When creating a new non-functional role (such as pingable game roles), make sure to clear permissions.
 * For privacy, restrict what channels bots can see.
 Give them the minimum needed access.
 * Create a text channel for linking/chatting next to voice chats.
 * Remember to turn off @everyone before starting to add roles.
 If you didn't, make sure to go through all the roles and remove that permission (especially in community servers).